mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 > 8\.
 Like a **lightning flash**, each event is short-lived.
 Lasting but one brief moment, it disappears again.

-The last three – a dream, a lightning flash, and clouds – are explaining the characteristic of the human world in terms of the origination in time.
-So a lightning flash [means] life is very short lived.
+The last three – a dream, a lightning flash, and clouds – are explaining the characteristic of the human world in terms of origination in time.
+So a lightning flash means life is very short-lived.

 > 9\.
 Finally, we should look upon things in the spirit in which we watch the **clouds** on a hot summer day.
 They change their shape all the time, but as far as our welfare is concerned, one shape is as good as another.
-So do the transformations of the earthly scene not at all concern out true welfare.
+So do the transformations of the earthly scene not at all concern our true welfare.

 Everything is changing constantly, everything is short-lived.
 That means there is nothing to hold on [to].
 Constantly we must be [like] white paper.
 Day by day, we must be white papers, accepting the past life.
 And then, we can change, just like a cloud.
-[We do] not change personality, but we can change conditions, and we can create opportunities.
+[We do] not change personality, but we change conditions, and we can create opportunities.
 If you change your attitude toward your behaviors, very naturally you can create a better world.
 Just like a cloud: a cloud is always changing, the shape of the cloud is constantly changing.
-That is just like welfare for human beings.
-Understanding the human world.
+That is just like welfare for human beings, understanding the human world.

 So that’s why finally he says, “the transformations of the earthly scene not at all concern our true welfare.”
 We cannot destroy the human world, and we cannot destroy human consciousness.
-But what we can do is, we should be careful to take care of the shape of human life, the shape of human behavior.
-In other words, what kind of attitude we should take from moment to moment.
-Under certain conditions, all circumstances, we should do it.
+But what we can do is, we should be careful to take care of the shape of human life, the shape of human behavior – in other words, what kind of attitude we should take from moment to moment.
+Under all circumstances, we should do it.
 At that time, we can create a good world.

 Do you have some questions?
 I’m sorry, [I am losing] my voice.

 #### 1:11:37

-The nine points of view are not a matter of discussion; whether you understand them or not, these nine points of view must penetrate your skin, muscle, bone, and marrow, okay?
+The nine points of view are not a matter of discussion; whether you understand them or not, these nine points of view must penetrate your skin, muscle, bone, and marrow.
 How?
 You have to experience [them], and also you should [express them in your] life, taking care of human life with your best [effort].
 Taking care of human life as a Buddha, instead of taking care of human life with your emotions, your affective preferences, et cetera.
 Anyway, completely beyond good or bad, right and wrong, we should take best care of human life.
 At that time very naturally you can experience the human world just like stars, dewdrops, bubbles, et cetera.
 And also zazen is more basic human experience.
-It is very true.
-If you do zazen, very naturally that human world penetrates your skin and muscle and bone.
+It is very true; if you do zazen, very naturally that human world penetrates your skin and muscle and bone.

-Unfortunately I have to go to Omaha this weekend; I cannot be the [...].
-But we have lots of things to do from now on, so we need lots of help. [...] will organize that one please.
+Unfortunately I have to go to Omaha this weekend, I cannot be the *[unintelligible]*.
+But we have lots of things to do from now on, so we need lots of help. *[Unintelligible]* will organize that one.
 Please help, even thirty minutes or ten minutes.

 #### 1:13:50 end of recording

 *This talk was transcribed by Kikan Michael Howard.
 Audio recordings of Katagiri Roshi are being used with permission of [Minnesota Zen Meditation Center](https://www.mnzencenter.org/katagiri-project.html).*